 With Catherine Bush I co-organize the Parkdale Project, which sees Creative Writing MFA students work with Grade 7-12 students from Toronto’s Parkdale neighbourhood on creative writing projects.
 The Parkdale Project takes as its basic premise that all students should have the opportunity to voice their ideas in creative form and forums.

 "Kiro's Thoughts About England: An Unexpected Text in an Unexpected Place."
-Worlding the South: Nineteenth-Century Literary Culture and the British Southern Colonies, edited by Sarah Comyn and Porscha Fermanis (Manchester UP, in process)
+Worlding the South: Nineteenth-Century Literary Culture and the British Southern Colonies, edited by Sarah Comyn and Porscha Fermanis.
+Manchester UP, 2021, pp. 294-311.